quangv/docs/src/doc/monaca_ide/manual/overview.rst

 The editor supports the syntax highlight of JavaScript/HTML5/CSS3.
 The editor also supports JavaScript and CSS autocomplete function, :ref:`Emmet (Zen Coding) <emmet>` and :ref:`typescript_manual`.

-.. note:: Please refer to :doc:`editor` for the list of all shortcuts available in Monaca code editor.
+.. note:: Please refer to :ref:`editor_functions` for the list of all shortcuts available in Monaca code editor.

 .. figure:: images/overview/12.png
     :width: 500px